jdoleary/Spellmasons/docs/TasksCurrent.md

     - Somehow Jake started the game while Brad was still looking at upgrades and it showed the game behind
         - AND it went back to the previous level with the dead mobs still there
         - could this be due to desync messages?
 Since the route is part of underworld, it may have overridden the other client
-- Jake: visual indicator to remind him that he can move.
-His mouse doesn't have presence
 - "auto next level" if there's nothing left to do
-- Jake: "Feels like mouse isn't in the game"
 - Clone disconnected units can move around as AI but still show as disconnected
 - Jake: needs unit collision
 - Show in UI how much mana you get per turn
 - Explain how vampires work on the card
 - Brad: Alternate who goes first
-- Brad: Was moving super fast somehow (after swapping?); everyone is fast
-- I bet gameloopUnits is being called more than once per frame
-    - enjoys the movement speed being faster

 ### 2022-03-31
 - Solve for spawning mid game, including cloning (how to prevent spawning in a no walk zone)